outcomesinsights/vocabulary_formats/README.md

 ## CSV Format

-This respository contains a CSV file of regexps that have been gathered from various sources.
+This repository contains a CSV file of regexps that have been gathered from various sources.
 Here are the columns:

 - vocabulary_id
   - Preferably the OMOP-related vocabulary_id associated with the terminology